How to Scale Your Customer Support Operations

 So, how does a company effectively do this?
 Don’t worry!
-Here’s a blueprint to scale your support operations to ensure your customers remain happy…
+Here’s a blueprint on how to scale your customer support operations to ensure your customers remain happy…

 Choose a software built for your industry as a foundation for growth – While a few agents sharing a spreadsheet and a single email account may be working right now, it’s not a long-term solution that can be scaled.
 Instead, invest in a customer support software solution built for your industry that can be the foundation for your support team both now and as you continue to grow.

 Hire agents that are versatile and are open to new support channels – Once a software solution has been chosen, it’s time to get new agents that can make the most of the technology.
 For example, you may not have offered live chat support in the past even though your customers wanted it.
 With the right technology, it’s easy to enable chat and you should hire one or several agents with chat experience.
 Your current support agents may be great, but creating a more versatile support team with broader capabilities will enable more opportunities to increase customer satisfaction.